cybertechnica/confidential-computing-guide/docs/intro.md

 ARM also has ARM CCA which is related to ARM TrustZone protection.

-There is other TEEs implementations by IBM, RISC-V and others which will not be discussed here.
+There is other TEEs implementations by IBM, RISC-V and others which will not be discussed here (at least for now).